jonathancross/jc-docs/pgp/gnupg.md

 git log --pretty="format:%h %G? %aN  %s"  # Log of last commits.
 The "G" means good signature, "N" means no sig.
 ```

-### Permissions problems (YubiKey)

-Symptom: `gpg --card-status` works as root, but not as an unprivileged user.

-    gpg --card-status
-    gpg: selecting openpgp failed: unknown command
-    gpg: OpenPGP card not available: general error

-Workaround: use sudo:

-    sudo gpg --card-status

-Same with signing, but you need to explicitly add -S

-    sudo git commit -a -S

 ### Linux git commit signing

-I have been able to fix `gpg` and `git` signing in Linux Mint 17.3 using `udev` rules:

-    sudo sh -c 'wget -q -O - https://raw.githubusercontent.com/Yubico/yubikey-neo-manager/master/resources/linux-fix-ccid-udev | python'

 I can then use `git commit -a -S` to sign my commit.
-NOTE: If using git version >= 2, you can make this the default via:
+You can make this the default via:

     git config --global commit.gpgsign true